srdmdev8/frontend-nanodegree-mobile-portfolio/README.md

 - Added images to the main images folder that were being reference from a URL in index.html so that I could reference the images directly from the project
 - Resized the pizzeria JPEG and saved it as a PNG
+  - Then replaced the JPEG with the optimized version Page Speed Insights provided
+- Replaced the profilepic JPEG with the optimized version Page Speed Insights provided